gaetanBloch/ecommerce-angular-front/README.md

 **The Full Stack Application with Angular front-end was deployed on Cloud Foundry, to access it, click [here](https://gbloch-luv2shop.cfapps.io/).**

+**The Full Stack Application with Angular front-end was deployed on Azure, to access it, click [here](https://gbloch-luv2shop.azurewebsites.net/).**

 To see the back-end of this application implemented with Java Spring, see [here](https://github.com/gaetanBloch/ecommerce-spring-back).

 ## Running Application Process on your computer